The following article uses options that are available starting with the Enterprise edition and project type.

 Click on the [ Add Files ] toolbar button and select the files of your application or you can directly add them to the setup by using a drag-and-drop operation.

-Select only the config file that you need to update with the user input.
+The config file that you need to update with the user input should be imported as an XML file by clicking on Import Files - Import XML toolbar button.
 When adding a file in XML format in Advanced Installer, the XML file can be edited in the XML Editor.

 Take a look on the How to import and edit an XML file article that explains how to import and edit XML files into your installation project.